emann615/Nessus-Essentials-Lab/README.md

 | Low | 1 | 1.09% |
 | Info | 90 | 97.83% |
 | **Total** | **92** | **100.00%** |

+The third scan was a credentialed scan after updates had been applied to the domain controller.
+The results of this scan showed far less vulnerabilities than the previous credentialed scan I ran before updates were applied.This scan produced 1 medium, 1 low, and 90 info results.
+All of the critical and high level vulnerabilities were fixed, and the medium rank vulnerability appears to be a false positive.
+By making sure the operating system on my domain controller is completely up to date with all the latest patches, I was able to drastically reduce the number of vulnerabilities and increase its security posture.